-I'm a Fellow in the Digital & Technology team at the Institute for Development Studies at the University of Sussex in the UK.
+I am a Research Fellow and Co-Leader of the Digital & Technology research team at the Institute for Development Studies at the University of Sussex in the UK.
 I was previously a Research Fellow in the Gender Technology Lab at the United Nations University, Institute of Computing & Society (UNU-CS) in Macau.
-Prior to that I completed a PhD at the ICT4D Centre of Royal Holloway, University of London participatory video with a women's group in Zambia to examine whether we can use technology to enhance people's critical agency for development.
+I joined UNU-CS after completing a PhD at the ICT4D Centre of Royal Holloway, University of London.
+My doctoral research examined the use of participatory video by women's groups in Zambia and asked whether use of technology can enhance people's critical agency for development.

 My first engagement with ICT4D was as a volunteer teaching personal computing in the Nicaraguan Parliament in 1988.
 For four years I lectured in New Technology & Education in the Innovations Studies Unit of the University of East London before founding and leading two small international development organisations.
 I was Executive Director of CODA International for ten years before serving as CEO of Computer Aid International for twelve years.
 Computer Aid International provided a quarter of a million PCs to non-profit organisations in over one hundered countries.
 I was also a founding Director & Trustee of the British Overseas NGOs for Development (BOND) and The Restart Project.
 I'm currently on the international Board of Computers for Schools Kenya, Asikana Network, BongoHive and NewZambian.